Meet the 2021 class of Ford Global Fellows!

 Andrea Isabel Ixchíu Hernández

-“I change stories and narratives about Indigenous people that reinforce harm, so they can change their stories—and lives.”
+“I change stories and narratives about Indigenous people that reinforce harm, because when communities change their stories they change their lives.”

 Angela Benedicto